ThanosDodd/better-first-contributions/README.md

 # Better First Contributions

-Learn how to contribute to Open Source without the fear of failure.
+Learn how to contribute to Open Source without the fear of failure - like elsewhere you may have tried.

-This project aims to simplify and guide the way beginners make their first contribution even more than previously thought possible.<br>
+This project aims to simplify and guide the way beginners make their first contribution even more than previously thought possible.

 If you are looking to make your first contribution, follow the steps below.

-#### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).
+#### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/)

 ---

 ## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.
-This will create a copy of this repository in your account.
+This will create a copy of this repository in your account

 <img src="https://www.betterfirstcontributions.com/fork.png" alt="fork this repository" />